Pulp Links

 Edgar Rice Burroughs is probably most famous for Tarzan, but he wrote other pulp stories, including series featuring John Carter of Mars, Carson Napier of Venus, and David Innes.
 You’ll find plenty of information about Burroughs and his creations on this site, as well as links to sources for ERB comics and reprints and to the artists who drew them.

-Formerly the site for Disney’s Tarzan movie, Tarzan.com has reverted to ERB Inc. as one of its two official sites.
+Formerly the site for Disney’s Tarzan movie, Tarzan.com has reverted to ERB Inc. as one of its official sites.
+This one focuses exclusively on the Lord of the Apes.

 ERBzine

-Bill and Sue-On Hillman have put together an extensive Web site cataloging their ERBzine, a weekly online fanzine about Edgar Rice Burroughs, and ERB-related sources.
+Bill and Sue-On Hillman have put together an extensive website cataloging their ERBzine, a weekly online fanzine about Edgar Rice Burroughs, and ERB-related sources.
+The website also includes information on the Edgar Rice Burroughs Amateur Press Association.

 The Burroughs Bibliophiles